Buccal fat extraction: History

-The buccal fat pad was firstly described by Heister as a glandular tissue in 1732.
-However, in 1802 Xavier Bichat popularized and defined the structure as fat tissue.
-The procedure is also known as cheek fat reduction, buccal fat removal, or bichetomia in Spanish.
-The American Society of Plastic Surgery does not keep statistics on the procedure.
+The buccal fat pad was first described by Lorenz Heister in 1732 as a glandular tissue.
+In 1802, Xavier Bichat correctly defined the structure as fat tissue and popularized awareness of it.

-On December 16, 2022, The New York Times reported that the procedure was gaining popularity on Twitter and TikTok.
-It is widely suspected that celebrities like Bella Hadid, Lea Michele have had the procedure to obtain high, contoured, and chiseled cheekbones.
-In 2021, Chrissy Teigen revealed that she had undergone the procedure.
+In 2021, Chrissy Teigen revealed that she had undergone buccal fat removal.
+The following year, The New York Times reported that the procedure was gaining popularity due to discussion on Twitter and TikTok, and quoted a plastic surgeon who called it "one of the classic celebrity secret plastic surgeries".
+Speculation about celebrity buccal fat removal became a popular subject online, with people such as Bella Hadid, Lea Michele and Khloe Kardashian guessed to have undergone it.

+The American Society of Plastic Surgeons did not collect statistics on buccal fat removal until 2022.
+That year, they recorded 4,543 such procedures performed by their surgeons, making it the least popular facial technique that they recorded statistics for.

 Surgical procedure

 Cost

-Buccal fat removal is considered a cosmetic procedure and is rarely covered by insurance.
+Buccal fat removal is a cosmetic procedure with no medical benefit, and thus rarely covered by insurance.
 It is typically performed by plastic surgeons.

-According to RealSelf, the average cost was $2,400 in 2019.
-Interviewed by The New York Times in 2022, one plastic surgeon stated he charged $40,000 for the procedure, while other surgeons said they typically charged between $7,000 and $16,000.
+According to RealSelf, the average cost in 2023 was $4,097, but could go as low as $1,000.
+Interviewed by The New York Times in 2022, one plastic surgeon stated he charged $40,000 for the procedure, while others said they typically charged between $7,000 and $16,000.
+The Times also described a medical tourist who got the procedure for $600 in Tijuana 2020.

 Associated procedures

-Buccal fat removal is often performed as a solo procedure but can be done alongside a facelift, chin implant, neck lift or any surgery attempting to add definition to the face.
-It is often also done in combination with chin liposuction and fat grafting.
+Buccal fat removal is often performed as a solo procedure but can be done alongside a facelift, chin implant, neck lift or any other surgery attempting to add definition to the face.
+It is also often done in combination with chin liposuction and fat grafting.

 Technique

 The reduction of buccal fat pad is usually performed under local anesthesia with the patient completely awake.
 The typical approach for removing the buccal fat pad is through an incision in the mouth, towards the back of the oral cavity, near the second upper molar.
 The buccinator muscle is then encountered and without making an incision, the fibers are separated until the buccal fat is seen.
 Once the buccal fat is visualized, a thin casing over the fat is opened and the fat is gently teased out while gentle pressure is applied externally.
 The fat is then cauterized at the base and removed.
 The remainder of the buccal fat pad then is replaced to its anatomic site and the oral mucosa is sutured close, and the two incisions are sutured.
-Typically the procedure takes about 30 minutes to complete.
+The procedure typically takes about 30 minutes.